Portugal–Spain relations

+Portuguese-Spanish relations are closely aligned with one another, underpinned by shared membership of the Ibero-American Summit, Council of Europe, European Union, Eurozone, Schengen Area and NATO, and make up the vast majority of the Iberian Peninsula and Macaronesia.

 History

 Reconquista

 After the Umayyad conquest of the Iberian Peninsula, a long process of reconquest (in Portuguese and Spanish: Reconquista) began.
 The Battle of Covadonga and the establishment of the Kingdom of Asturias are often regarded as the starting points of this process.
 Several Christian kingdoms emerged in the peninsula thereafter.

 The County of Portucale, successively a vassal of the kingdoms of Asturias, Galicia, León, eventually rebelled and won Battle of São Mamede on 24 June 1128, led by Afonso Henriques, who, after defeating the Moors in the Battle of Ourique, proclaimed himself King of Portugal on 25 July 1139.
 Portugal's independence was recognized in 1143 by King Alfonso VII of León and in 1179 by Pope Alexander III.
 Portugal's Reconquista finished in 1249.